 Other parts and accessories

-First of all, just like any other power cage, the Sunny SF-XF9925 Power Zone comes with safety bars and a set of j-hooks.
+First, just like any other power cage, the Sunny SF-XF9925 Power Zone comes with safety bars and a set of j-hooks.
 These have a maximum weight capacity of 1,000 lbs (453.5 kg).

 They have a thick layer of rubber on their upper section to prevent paint chipping and reduce noise when placing the barbell.
 Unfortunately, as I’ve mentioned earlier, the adjustment holes for attachment pins are only 3/4″ (1.9 cm), so standard attachments with 1″ pins won’t fit on this cage.
 (Must use Sunny parts.)